Carnival Mardi Gras current position

-In mid-January 2018, Carnival announced 4 new craft beers that will be brewed onboard the Carnival Horizon (and the new Mardi Gras) ship.
+In mid-January 2018, CCL announced 4 new craft beers that will be brewed onboard the Carnival Horizon (and the new Mardi Gras) ship.
 The brews were developed by brewmaster Colin Presby.
 They are offered at Guy's Pig and Anchor Bar-B-Que Smokehouse (Brewhouse), The names of the new draft beers are inspired by the BBQ offerings at the Smokehouse/Brewhouse.

-- "ParchedPig Farmhouse Ale" is lightly hopped dry finish beer.
+- "ParchedPig Farmhouse Ale" is a lightly hopped dry finish beer.

 - "ParchedPig Smoked Porter" is brewed with in-house smoked malt, hickory smoke, and molasses.

 - "ParchedPig Toasted Amber Ale" has rich amber color and notes of toasted caramel and biscuit.

 - "ParchedPig West Coast IPA" is a traditional West Coast India Pale Ale loaded with bitterness and a distinctive aroma of pine and citrus.

 Shipboard entertainment options - Fun and Sport

 The outdoor activity complex on the Mardi Gras ship is named The Ultimate Playground (2-deck high) with SkyRide, SkyCourse, SportSquare, Carnival WaterWorks (fleet's largest aquapark, has 3x spiraling waterslides, 1x 2-lane racing slide, 1x tipping bucket) and "BOLT - Ultimate Sea Coaster" (world's first rollercoaster at sea).

 SkyRide is an open-air, pedal-powered aerial ride attraction where passengers climb a hanging bike and "cycle" around the 800 ft (244 m) suspended track, 150 ft (46 m) above sea level.
 Another signature outdoor fun facility is the ropes course SkyCourse (length 600 ft / 183 m).
 Both SkyCourse and SkyRide are part of the SportSquare (sports complex) with an indoor hangout, mini-bowling, mini-golf course, The Clubhouse, Ping-Pong area with tables, jogging track, interactive sports gaming, arcade basketball.

 Located on the ship's top-deck (deck 19), Loft 19 is a new VIP leisure concept (secluded retreat for adults) designed as an exclusive (Excel Suites-only) premium resort complex.
 Here are offered full bar service, swimming pool, sunbathing area with cabanas, deckchairs and sun loungers available for rent.
 The cabanas are fully-stocked with beverages, chilled towels, plush bathrobes and provide dedicated concierge service with lunch delivery and fresh fruits.
 Carnival Excel Suite passengers enjoy priority cabana reservations.